Bac Giang Bac Ninh, Vietnam Travel Guide

 Always ask for permission before photographing individuals, notably children.

-Infrastructure for mobility-challenged travelers in Bac Giang remains limited.
+Infrastructure for mobility-challenged travelers in Bac Giang is still restricted.

 Sidewalks are often uneven.
 Few buildings offer ramps or elevators.